In 2022, tuition for full-time students at Yeshiva Gedolah Rabbinical College was $8,000 a year.

 What will attending Yeshiva Gedolah Rabbinical College really cost you?
 The answer depends on several factors.

-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families get a better idea of the actual cost of attending that school, based on their financial situation.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families make more informed decisions about the actual cost of attending that school, based on their financial situation.
 You can find the Yeshiva Gedolah Rabbinical College's net cost calculator on their website.

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.